Licensing 2021 Chapter Russia22 February 2021

 - use of embryos for industrial and commercial purposes.

-In addition, plant varieties, animal breeds and biological methods of obtaining them, with the exception of microbiological methods and products obtained through the use of such methods, are also regarded as non-patentable inventions.
+Also, plant varieties, animal breeds and biological methods of obtaining them, except for microbiological methods and products obtained through the use of such methods, are regarded as non-patentable inventions.
 Nevertheless, plant varieties and animal breeds are regarded as ‘achievements of selection’ that may be protected as intellectual property objects under a special legal regime in Russia.

 - to identify the list of information containing trade secrets;